cseanburns/electronic_resource_mgmt/src/06-interoperability.md

 </figcaption>
 </figure>

-We can visualize the problem that link resolvers solve.
+We can visualize the problem that link resolvers solve (see Figure 3).
-Imagine finding an article in a *ProQuest* database.
+Imagine finding an article in a *ProQuest* database (of the 100 or so that *ProQuest* provides).
 *ProQuest* may not supply the full text to that article, and *ProQuest* does not need to know where the library provides access to it.
 The article might be available through the publisher's website, another database provider, an aggregator such as *JSTOR*, or some other service.
-*ProQuest* only needs to identify the article and another system can determine how a user can obtain it.
+All *ProQuest* needs to do is identify the article and then another system can determine how a user can obtain it.
-This is illustrated in the following graph:

 ```
 RESOURCE DESCRIPTION